-The first page of each activity group is clearly coloured according to the strand it appears in (Geometry - green, Measurement - purple; statistics is covered within these strands through appropriate contexts).
+The first page of each activity group is clearly coloured according to the strand it appears in (Geometry - green, Measurement - purple, GMS Investigating - light purple; statistics is covered within these strands through appropriate contexts).
 The title and the numbering of the activity group allow you to easily identify the content of the activity group and how far through the strand you are.